Seagate/cortx-multisite/doc/fdmi.rst

       - N
       - DTM0 is required for this.
 Some integration work may or may not be required.
 It will not be known before DTM0 is landed.
+      - Not clear without seeing DTM0 changes.
+Likely to be done automatically or with a very few changes.
     * - TBD
       - It MUST be possible to get CAS kv pair even if a Motr process with the CAS inside crashes during DIX PUT execution: after CAS PUT is executed,